Characters: Bleach Karakura Town Residents

 Ichigo's younger, more tomboyish sister.
 She can see ghosts, but she chooses to ignore them.

 - Abnormal Ammo: Whenever Karin tries her hand at Hollow-slaying, it involves her kicking a Reiatsu-laced soccer ball into said Hollow's face.
-With varying but limited success.
+With varying and limited success.

 - Aloof Darkhaired Girl: Her expression is perpetually flat, she styles herself as the loner of the family to ensure she never shows any tears that might worry her family.